AMLA-UBC/.github/profile/README.md

 Greetings!

-We explore and build state-of-the-art models from tensors and more.
+We infer and replicate state-of-the-art models from Meta AI, Open AI, and Google using only tensors and layers.
 Contact us at https://amsclubs.ca/applied-machine-learning-and-art/

 <p align = "center">
   <img src = "loadingit.gif">